steveruizok/framer-moreutils/README.md

 **[Unpin](#Utils.unpin(layer,-[targetLayer,-direction]))**: Remove a layer's pin relationship

+**PinOrigin**: Set a layer's relative position to another layer, based on its originX and originY properties.

 **[Constrain](#Utils.constrain(layer,-constraints...))**: Set a layer's constraints, relative to its parent

 **Align**: Set all layers in an array to the same property value